What do you learn in the master's programme?

 - Intermediality: This profile offers an academic approach to the intermedial and/or intertextual relationship between literature and other art forms such as theatre, dance, opera, visual arts or film.
 Interactive courses give you the opportunity to gain profound insights into the dynamic interconnectedness of different genres.

-- Linguistics: We conduct an in-depth exploration of language with courses in up to six languages.
-You will cover a broad range of linguistic topics, such as theoretical linguistics, (historical) sociolinguistics and corpus linguistics.
+- Linguistics: We conduct an in-depth exploration of language, covering a broad range of linguistic topics, such as theoretical linguistics, (historical) sociolinguistics and corpus linguistics.

 - Literary Studies: You will explore current literary topics, such as literary theory, urban literature, postcolonial literature, the intermedial relationship between literature and other art forms and aspects of literary translation.